Am I eligible for Invisalign treatment?

 How long will the results of Botox treatment last?

-The results will last 2-6 months, but can be variable.
+The results will last 3-4 months.

 Will Invisalign take a longer time to finish than traditional braces?